Do Japanese citizens need a visa for Europe?

 - Passport details including the passport number, the country of issue, the date of issue, and the date of expiration.

-- Travel plans, most notably which country travelers intend to enter the Schengen Area.
+- Travel plans, most notably which country travellers intend to enter the Schengen Area.

-In addition to the above information, travelers will also be required to provide answers to questions about health and criminal record.
+In addition to the above information, visitors will also be required to provide answers to questions about health and criminal record.

 If the ETIAS application is accepted, the applicant will receive an email, which they must print out and take with them while travelling as they may be required to show the valid ETIAS to the transportation authorities at their port of departure.
 They will be required to show the printed out ETIAS to border authorities upon arrival in the Schengen Area.